 Early on my tour as OC VSU, I had to carry out an instrument rating renewal on the new station commander.
 He held a Master Green rating, the highest standard, but he had in recent months flown less than the minimum number of flying hours required on the Victor to maintain currency.
 Station commanders didn't get as many opportunities to retain their currency as squadron captains because of the pressure of their other duties; when they wanted to fly, they tended to fly in the left hand seat as 1st pilot with another qualified captain in the right hand seat.

-While the crew were carrying out the various actions required prior to an emergency circuit on two engines, I realised that the 1st Pilot was breathing heavily and seemed to be working suspiciously hard.
+While the crew was carrying out the various actions required prior to an emergency circuit on two engines, I realised that the 1st Pilot was breathing heavily and seemed to be working suspiciously hard.
 I could see sweat running down his forehead.
 After only a very few seconds I realised what was wrong: he had applied rudder trim the wrong way and was having to maintain balanced flight by pushing his left leg on the rudder pedal as hard as he could.
 Over the next few seconds, he surreptitiously motored the manual trimmer from full scale deflection the 'wrong way' to full scale deflection the correct way.
 I didn't let on at the time that I had noticed what he had done.

 The rest of the flight was routine and well within the limits of the Master Green rating for which he was being examined.
-Unfortunately, I could not in all conscience renew his Master Green rating because of his potentially very serious handling of the rudder trim during the simulated emergency.
+Unfortunately, I could not in all conscience renew his Master Green rating because of his potentially very serious handling of the simulated emergency.
 At the debriefing, I told him that I knew what he had done and that I would have to withdraw his instrument rating altogether until the test was re-flown.
 I recommended that he should have at least one more flight simulator ride, followed by another practice rating flight with a squadron captain, and I would then fly with him again.

 He turned to me and said: "Well done, Tony.
-If you had renewed my Master Green rating I would immediately have telephoned the AOC and recommended that he re-consider your appointment as OC VSU."
+If you had renewed my Master Green Rating, I would immediately have telephoned the AOC and recommended that he re-consider your appointment as OC VSU."

 To this day I don't know whether he had applied the rudder trim the wrong way to check me out, or whether he had actually done it by mistake in the tense atmosphere of having to renew his instrument rating with a new and inexperienced examiner.
 Naturally, word spread like wild fire that I had withdrawn the Station Commander's instrument rating.
 I believe the fact that I'd had the temerity to do that, caused the other captains to dread their VSU check rides with me - which was certainly not what I wanted.
-That Station Commander flew an excellent test a couple of weeks later and I was pleased to reinstate his Master Green Rating.
+That Station Commander flew an excellent test with me a couple of weeks later and I was pleased to reinstate his Master Green Rating.

 Before I had taken over the job, the annual VSU handling sorties (and, of course, I had been subjected to several myself) had tended to be more like a test of the aircraft captain/1st pilot rather than the whole crew.
 Like the instrument rating tests, they had always started with some sort of simulated emergency on, or immediately after, take-off which would inevitably lead to a heavyweight asymmetric circuit and missed approach (overshoot) on two or three engines.
 That type of emergency had been introduced on routine VSU rides many years before my time when it had been thought likely that a mechanical failure in one engine would cause serious damage to the adjacent engine.
 In an already under-powered Victor K1 aircraft, especially when it was at maximum all up weight, I considered it didn't make any sense to put two engines on the same side to idle almost as soon as the aircraft left the runway - although it still had to be done on Instrument Rating Tests.
 I thought that sort of thing was better tested, and a darned sight safer, in the flight simulator so I tried to be more realistic.

-Word quickly spread that Cunnane's VSU check rides were different.
+Word quickly spread that Cunnane's VSU check rides were different!